perwpqwe/joinmarket-clientserver/docs/TESTING-SNICKER.md

 Current pull request/branch [here](https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/768).

-Instructions here are very subject to change.
-This is correct as of commit https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/768/commits/f103cd77236c07a253d9e68aca7cccae498d6e35.
+Instructions here are subject to change.
+This is correct as of commit https://github.com/JoinMarket-Org/joinmarket-clientserver/commit/3870930dca3388ee664e88e8205bb9068cca2f52.

 The main user-facing body of what is created here is to be found in the directory `scripts/snicker`, consisting of scripts:
 * `snicker-seed-tx.py` - create a fake SNICKER transaction in your own wallet